cheejins/Teardown__Disintegrator-Gun/README.md

 # Teardown-Mod---Desintigrator
-A gun that disintigrates shapes from the outside inward.
+A weapon that disintigrates shapes from the outside inward.